 Fast forwarding, the EDCON Toronto event took place exactly 6 months after DEVCON 3 and in all this time we've experimented with several ideas, trying to understand how we could take the concept to the next level.

-In the process, we didn't stumbled upon just "level 2" but rather had a glimpse at its "n level" conclusion.
-This is how the second iteration of the experiment gave birth to what we now call "Essence", a multi-dimensional token framework.
+In the process, we didn't stumble upon just "level 2" but rather had a glimpse at its "n level" conclusion.
+This is how the second iteration of the experiment gave birth to what we now call "Essence," a multi-dimensional token framework.

 Deep down, we feel that this approach hints also to what the next generation of tokens (i.e. Token 2.0) could look like.